 The Master of Arts Program in Communication Sciences and Disorders, offered by the Department of Communication Sciences and Disorders, provides an outstanding foundation for building a career as a speech-language pathologist.
 Expected time of study is 2 to 2.5 years.
-The outstanding strength of the CSD Program at Cal State Fullerton lies in its full-time and diverse faculty members, who are respected throughout the nation for their expertise in the diagnosis and management of communication disorders.
-The program has distinctive strengths in its curricula offering all areas of communication disorders required by ASHA (e.g., multicultural issues, autism, augmentative and alternative communication,) elective classes on related issues (e.g., advanced neurological and cognitive disorders, communication and aging, counseling skills in communication disorders), and a wide range of clinics (child, adult, audiology, aural rehabilitation, multicultural, school and medical setting, transgender voice communication, and augmentative and alternative communication).
+The outstanding strength of the CSD Program at California State University, Fullerton (CSUF) lies in its full-time and diverse faculty members, who are respected nationally for their expertise in the diagnosis and management of communication disorders.
+The program takes pride in offering graduate seminars that are taught by doctoral level faculty.
+We provide a wide range of clinical practica experience (child, adult, audiology, school and medical setting, transgender voice communication, and augmentative and alternative communication).
 A multicultural certificate option is available starting in Spring 2021.

 Dr. HyeKyeung Seung

 College Park 425-1

 For additional information on the graduate program, an application, or to check the status of an application, please contact the graduate advisor Dr. Ying-Chiao Tsao.

 The Master of Arts in Communication Sciences Disorders (CSD) is designed to:

 - Ensure the pre-eminence of learning by addressing the knowledge and skill areas delineated in the appropriate ASHA Standards for the Certificate of Clinical Competence in Speech-Language Pathology;